mozaik-association/mozaik/docs/6Event_module.md

 ## Questions

-The module allows you to add questions in the "questions" tab that participants can or must answer.
-Answers can be free text, multiple choice or a tickbox.

-!!! abstract "The goal of the questions"
+In the Event module from Odoo, questions can be added in order to collect information during the event registration process on your website.

-    Thanks to Mozaik, the answers to the questions asked to the participants of the events can be linked to categories of participation and centres of interest also called thesaurus therms in Mozaik.
-This feature allows to collect information on the participants according to their answers to the questions.
-This information will later be displayed on the contact's form of the participants.
-This information can be reused afterwards to send mailings to your contacts in a very targeted manner.
+In the Mozaik module, the answers to each questions can be linked to interests and participations.
+This feature allows to collect some very precise information about each contact, based on the answer they provide to each question of the event registration form.
     !!! example

-        People answering "yes" to the question "Would you like to stay informed about the other events about pensions?" will receive a category of participation and an interest in this subject.
+        People answering "yes" to the question "Would you like to stay informed about the other events about pensions?" can be marked as "interested by the 'Pension' subject".
+They will be included in all mailing lists dealing with this subject.
         <figure markdown>
         ![screenshot 43](img/screen43.png)
-        <figcaption>Adding a participation category and an interest based on the response</figcaption>
+        <figcaption>Adding an interest to a contact, based on his response to a specific question</figcaption>
         </figure>

 <figure markdown>